DaVita Kidney Care

 I played a key role in creating a first-of-its-kind, visually engaging and interactive program to train patients on how to do dialysis treatments at home.
 This program has not only shown success in the positive feedback we’ve received from nurses and patients, but it’s increased the number of patient who successfully remain on home dialysis.

-I also took the lead on developing the curriculum, illustrating and animating visuals, and incorporating interactivity to create two instructor-led classes for newly diagnosed patients.
+I also took the lead on developing the curriculum, illustrating and animating visuals, and incorporating interactivity to create multiple instructor-led classes for newly diagnosed patients.
 The promotional video below is for one of these classes that works as a partnership with doctors, enabling them to use the resource we’ve created to meet patients where they’re at and provide easy-to-understand education.

 The result